Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

     memset(buf, 0, sizeof(buf));
 ```

-### Braces placement and block declaration
+### Usage and placement of braces

-Braces are mandatory in control statements such as `if`, `while`, `for`, even when the content is a simple statement.
+Braces (curly brackets) are **mandatory in control statements** such as `if`, `while`, `for`, even when the content is a simple statement.
-Opening braces (curly brackets) are on the same line as the control statement.

-Closing braces are aligned with the control statement or opening brace.
-They are generally alone on their line, except when followed by `else` or by the `while` of a `do ... while` statement.
+Opening braces around compound statements are on the same line as the control statement if there is one.
+The closing brace has the same indentation as the line with the opening brace.
+It is generally alone on their line, except when followed by `else` or by the `while` of a `do ... while` statement.

 ```c
     do {